Advanced Packaging is now of strategic importance for IDMs, foundries, and OSATs, leading to more than US$10 billion in investment.

 - Semiconductor industry trends and market drivers

-- Effect of the U.S.-China trade dispute on the semiconductor business and supply chain
+- Effect of US-China trade dispute on semiconductor business & supply chain

 - Packaging & technology roadmaps

-- Focus on TSMC, Intel, and Samsung Electronics’ AP
+- Focus on TSMC, Intel & Samsung Electronics AP

 - Unit count